 Single layered nachos, in my opinion, are far superior to multi-layered nachos.
 All the chips are more evenly coated with cheese and the other toppings.
 They take less time to bake.
 And there is no risk of coming upon a pocket of unmelted cheese.

 Unless you are a psychopath, leave the sauces off.
-Okay, okay, that may be a bit judgmental by why would you put the sauces on your nachos when you know it is only going to make the chips soggy?
+Okay, okay, that may be a bit judgmental, but why would you put the sauces on your nachos when you know it is only going to make the chips soggy?
+Always serve sauces on the side.
+Keep your salsa, sour cream, and guacamole in their own bowls and dip as you go.
+Your chips will stay crispy and everyone at the table can choose exactly how much sauce they want.

 Leave a Reply